mpeyre-s/Mistral7B-AMDChat/README.md

 ### Software
 - **Docker**: Ensure Docker is installed on your machine.
 - **ROCm**: Properly configure ROCm to use your GPU with Docker.
+You can follow the [tuto here](https://github.com/mpeyre-s/Mistral7B-AMDChat/blob/main/rocom_installation.md).
 You can verify your installation by running:
   ```bash
   /opt/rocm/bin/rocminfo
   ```